Do you want to retire in 10 years but have no savings?

 If you want to be successful, set goals and work towards them.

-Goals are, of course, different for each person, but whatever your retirement goals may be, make sure that you follow through with them no matter what.
+Goals are different for each person, but whatever your retirement goals may be, make sure that you follow through with them no matter what.

 You will always have distractions that try to side-track you from your goal, but don’t let them pull you away.